optimagic-dev/optimagic/docs/source/index.md

 API Reference
 ```

-Detailed description of the estimagic API.
+Detailed description of the optimagic API.

 ````